radimspetlik/hr-cnn/README.md

 [INFO]Pearson's correlation-whole = nan
 [INFO]Pearson's correlation-whole significance = nan
 ```
 *WARNING* - the computations are very GPU memory demanding.
 Running the test script requires at least 12GB of GPU memory.
+If you don't have enough memory, try changing the `batch_size` variable in the `test.py` script.

 ## bob.rppg.base

 My scripts are using a minimalist hackish version of https://pypi.org/project/bob.rppg.base/.
 I am sorry for that.
 Be sure to checkout their repo.
-However, everything you need from their repo to run my scripts is included in my repo.
+Just to be absolutely sure - everything you need from their repo to run my scripts is included in my repo.